 How It Works

-Competitions at the school or classroom level will be held during the fall 2014 semester to identify one student winner who will represent their school at the state finals.
-The State Finals will be held February 21, 2015 at the Central branch of the Indianapolis Public Library to determine the State Champion who will then represent Indiana at the National Finals in Washington, D.C. in late April.
+Competitions at the school or classroom level will be held during the fall semester to identify one student winner who will represent their school at the state finals and compete for the chance to represent Indiana at the National Finals in Washington, D.C. in early May.
 The State Champion receives:

-- $200 cash prize and an all expense paid trip to Washington, D.C.
+- All expense paid trip to Washington, D.C.